Skip to content

 Overview

-Easily integrate Large Language Models into your Python code.
-Simply use the @prompt and @chatprompt decorators to create functions that return structured output from the LLM.
-Mix LLM queries and function calling with regular Python code to create complex logic.
+Seamlessly integrate Large Language Models into Python code.
+Use the @prompt and @chatprompt decorators to create functions that return structured output from an LLM.
+Combine LLM queries and tool use with traditional Python code to build complex agentic systems.

 Features